runeksvendsen/restful-payment-channel-server/README.md

 Example config files can be found in `config/`, which has config files for Bitcoin livenet, testnet, and a debug configuration which does not reach out to the Bitcoin network.
 See `config/live/`, `config/test/` and `config/debug/`, respectively.

-Pass the desired listening port to `PayChanServer` via the `PORT` environment variable.
+For `PayChanServer`, you can set the desired listening port via the `PORT` environment variable.
 Eg.:

     PORT=43617 PayChanServer config/live/config/server.cfg